8

 • 1

 • The wikipedia article on the Whirlwind I computer outlines the continuing reliability problems with the 5,000 vacuum tubes it contained.
 The Whirlwind I went operational in 1951, shortly after the heyday of relay based computing.
-May 17, 2021 at 10:45
+Commented May 17, 2021 at 10:45

 • I think there are two very different questions of reliability here.
 Human-scale and compute-scale.
 A vacuum tube that lasts only one hour can still do more logical calculations at ~1 million Hz during its working lifespan, than a relay that lasts a year switching at 1 Hz.
 Is a computer that can run for an hour doing a billion calculations more reliable than one which can run for a year doing ten million?
 Depends how you look at it and what you're trying to compute, I suppose.